MahejabeenSayed/nextjs-social-media-app/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+ABOUT POSTGRES SQL OF LOCAL INSTALLATION

+username : postgres
+password : postgres
+Database : social_media

+command to start postgres at port 5432

+## psql -U postgres -p 5432 -d social_media

+then to add or create different tables run this command inside psql propmt

+## \i sql/1u.sql

+then to drop the tables

+## \i sql/1d.sql

+and then to upload fake data for all tables and for adding admin user enter these commands separately in directory command propmpt

+## tsx scripts/fake-users.ts

+and

+## tsx scripts/load-admin-data.ts admin strings123

+(where admin and strings123 are admin user name and password.)